danilsand/protocol-core-v1/UPGRADES.md

 When performing an upgrade on EVM contracts, the biggest risk is to introduce storage layout collisions.
 This may degrade a contract storage, which can do things like change token balances, change a stored address to other contract for garbage data, etc.

-These errors might harder to detect, even happening some time after deployment.
+These errors might be harder to detect, even happening some time after deployment.

 In order to prevent this: